DavidColds/ecommerce/README.md

 ## Technologies

 ## Deployment
-- The code was developed locally using the Atom Editor.
+- The code was developed locally using the Atom Editor and GitBash.
 - Code was then pushed to GitHub.
 - Static files and user uploads where then configured to be hosted by AWS S3 buckets.
 - Travis was then used for continuous integration.